-4.2 I cannot install the Shopgate plugin with extension key.
+4.1 How can I install the Shopgate plugin directly?

 If you're experiencing difficulties installing the Shopgate plugin using the extension key, simply upload the Shopgate plugin directly to your Magento backend.
 To do so, follow the steps below.

-- To get started with, download the latest Shopgate plugin for Magento via this link: http://files.shopgate.com/plugins/magento.tgz.
+- To get started, download the latest Shopgate plugin for Magento via this link: http://files.shopgate.com/plugins/magento.tgz.

 - Login to your Magento Admin Panel and navigate to System → Magento Connect → Magento Connect Manager.

-- You will be prompted to login again.
-After logged in, Magento Connect Manager will open (shown below).
-You will upload the Shopgate plugin directly on this page.
+- Upload the Shopgate plugin directly on this page.
 Click Choose File, choose the Magento.tgz file you just downloaded, and click Upload.

 - Scroll down to the bottom of the page, and wait for the log output to show "Procedure completed" text.
-Then click Refresh to finish the installation process.
+Click Refresh to finish the installation process.

 The Shopgate plugin is now successfully installed.
-To start importing your products, go to the next Chapter 1.2: Importing products to your mobile shop
+To start importing your products, go to Chapter 1.2: Importing products to your mobile shop

-4.3 I'm seeing a blank page after I installed the Shopgate plugin.
+4.2 A blank page appeared after I installed the plugin.
 What should I do?